boyska/lyricseek/doc/source/plans.rst

         Section on :ref:`retrievers`

-* A command*line utility provides the same functionalities
+* .. todo :: A command*line utility provides the same functionalities

   * Different outputs (human, colour, parseable)

-* A C library that wraps the python one
+* .. todo :: A C library that wraps the python one

 .. _retrievers: